+I am an artist working in paint, photography, and occasionally mixed media.
+My work contemplates religious, historic, and mythological women, personal histories, and the psychological undercurrents of contemporary society.
 My early works reflect a classical approach to oil painting.
 After an Italian residency, I fell in love with the Arte Povera movement, and their use of raw, everyday materials.
-It was then I began to explore painting on other surfaces such as burlap and slate with a looser style in paint.
+It was then I began to explore painting on other surfaces such as burlap and slate and a looser style in paint.
 I especially love using discarded slate from a former state-run (1885-1996) condemned psychiatric hospital.
 Now a hotspot for urbex explorers, it provides a wealth of unusual poignant pieces of history on which to work.
-The added symbolism using a piece of broken shelter for portraits or nourishment seems appropriate for our times.
+The added symbolism using a piece of broken shelter for portraits seems appropriate for our times.

 Diaspora to Nowhere - Who we used to be

 “There is no foreign land.

 It is the traveler only that is foreign.”

 I often refer to the town that I grew up in as Little Appalachia.
 With many of the same core characteristics and family values as Appalachia proper, our urban hillbilly town, perched on the fringe of two mammoth boroughs of New York City, was a reminder that hillbilly runs deeper than sidewalks and blacktop.
 As far as I knew, my own family was only one generation out of the poor Pennsylvania backwaters of the Little Conemaugh River and abandoned farm towns of Delhi, with a diaspora to nowhere.
 The same held true for our neighbors, most who were also first-generation New Yorkers with hot tempers and violent tendencies.
 Although this place only existed for a short moment in time, and has since disappeared, this was our world and the place we called home.

 “When you are not fed love on a silver spoon, you learn to lick it off knives.”